DeviesDevelopment/blog/content/posts/2023-04-28_modern-software-engineering.md

 It is really easy to invent a reality that suits the argument you are trying to make, regardless if it's true or not.
 Sometimes you really want to believe certain things about your software systems.
-The Hypothesis-test cycle is a effective way to guard against self deception as well.
+The Hypothesis-test cycle is an effective way to guard against self deception as well.